Turkish Relative Ki that, which

 sev-diğ- that loves + -in you/your + -i [object marker for the verb: biliyorum I know]

-Thus it becomes that both ideas "the person" and "their loving" become objects of the verb I know.
+Both ideas "the person" and "their loving" become objects of the verb I know.
 This is more suitable to the Turkish point of view.

 Turkish ki as a Suffix of Location